On this page:

 providing transport between school activities, such as to excursions and sporting carnivals.

-Making changes to school buildings so that students can access the school, such as ramps, lifts and hearing loops
+Making reasonable adjustments to school buildings so that students can access the school, such as ramps, lifts and hearing loops

 Changes to the curriculum to meet students’ learning needs